Mental Health and Suicide Prevention

-We’re here to help LGBTQ+ people and people with HIV take control of their mental health by providing a range of counselling services and a care coordination program for people with complex needs.
+We’re here to help LGBTQ+ people and people with HIV take control of their mental health.
+We provide a range of services and supports for people in NSW – Peer Work, Counselling, Care Coordination, Groups and digital resources.

 Information